The Future of Legal Services Speaker Series

 Our civil justice system faces a crisis in terms of access and innovation.
 Two-thirds of American households have civil legal problems, yet only 16 percent seek or consider seeking a lawyer’s help.
 Most state court civil cases involve at least one party without a lawyer.
 People lack ready access to legal advice on issues affecting the most important aspects of their lives, while technological change has enabled the better delivery of many other services ranging from health care to banking.

 How people access legal services not only profoundly affects justice, but also has important implications for those who study, teach, or practice law.
-Join us in this stimulating series of talks about changes that can help us move towards the goal of justice for all.
+Thank you to everyone who joined us for this stimulating series of talks about changes that can help us move towards the goal of justice for all.

-The series is being offered with support from the Business Ethics and Law Program at DU’s Daniels College of Business and the Socio-Legal Studies Program at DU’s College of Arts and Sciences.
+The series was offered with support from the Business Ethics and Law Program at DU’s Daniels College of Business and the Socio-Legal Studies Program at DU’s College of Arts and Sciences.